AnujK2901/yt-trans-sum/README.md

     print("My Summary:", my_summary)
     print("My Summary Insights: ", my_summary_insights)
 ```
-Since the backend requires `video id`, `algorithm` and a `percentage` to summarize the transcript., this package also takes these inputs.
-* **`id`** : Video ID of the YouTube Video.
-Each video has its own unique ID in its URL.\
-  For example, *9No-FiEInLA* is the Video ID in *https​://www​.youtube​.com/watch?v=9No-FiEInLA.*.
-* **`choice`** : Algorithm Choice for the summarizing the Transcript.
-There are only six accepted values in this variable.\
-  These choices are written along with algorithm names as follows:
-    * `gensim-sum` : Text Rank Algorithm Based using Gensim
-    * `spacy-sum` : Frequency Based Approach using Spacy.
-    * `nltk-sum` : Frequency Based Summarization using NLTK.
-    * `sumy-lsa-sum` : Latent Semantic Analysis Based using Sumy.
-    * `sumy-luhn-sum` : Luhn Algorithm Based using Sumy.
-    * `sumy-text-rank-sum` : Text Rank Algorithm Based using Sumy.
-* **`percent`** : The percentage is used to present the summary in approx. `X% lines` of the available transcript.
-Values between 20 and 30 give better results.
-**NOTE:** By default, Algorithm selected is `gensim-sum` and percentage is `20`.
-You can change these values like below.

 2. Change percentage and algorithm for the summary request:
 ```python
 from yt_trans_sum import YouTubeTranscriptSummarizer